 NAS clustering startup Isilon Systems made initial filings Sept.
 1, and hope to raise $86.2 million in an initial public stock offering (IPO).
 The company has applied to be known under the symbol "ISLN" on the Nasdaq stock market.
 Isilon said it would use the money to repay at least $6.2 million in debt and for general purposes, which might include acquisitions.

 Meanwhile, Isilon announced that Harris Corporation will link the Isilon IQ clustered storage system with the Harris NEXIO video server platform into a co-branded product aimed at TV broadcasters.

-Smarsh announces 500 email archiving customers Smarsh Inc. a managed service provider for email archiving and messaging compliance in the financial industry, announced that more than 500 broker dealers, investment advisors, hedge funds and other financial firms have chosen its service for managing messaging systems since the company was founded five years ago.
+Smarsh Inc. a managed service provider for email archiving and messaging compliance in the financial industry, announced that more than 500 broker dealers, investment advisors, hedge funds and other financial firms have chosen its service for managing messaging systems since the company was founded five years ago.

-Quantum introduces Superloader 3A Quantum Corp. announced the new SuperLoader 3A autoloader and the availability of the SDLT 600A professional video drive in Europe.
+Quantum Corp. announced the new SuperLoader 3A autoloader and the availability of the SDLT 600A professional video drive in Europe.
 The products are designed to store professional video data .
 The SDLT 600A is available now in North America and Europe and the SuperLoader 3A is scheduled to be available in North America and Europe at the end of September through Quantum's resellers that target the broadcast and professional video market.
 The MSRP for the SDLT 600A tabletop unit is $7,950; the rackmount unit is priced at $8,550; and the SuperLoader 3A autoloader sells for $12,000.

 Solix Technologies, maker of the ARCHIVEjinni archiving product, announced two new modules, one for security and one for data subsetting.
 The Solix Archivejinni MiniME subsetting module facilitiates the creation of subsets of production databases within the archive; the Data Security module uses metadata to control access to information in subsets and in archived instances of a database.

 In a separate announcement, Solix also introduced Archivejinni for Oracle Process Manufacturing (OPM).
 OPM automates the entire production cycle for process-based manufacturing and is used by companies who manufacture metals, pharmaceuticals, chemicals, paint, food and beverages.
 Archivejinni for OPM follows policies set by OPM applications, such security controls around secret recipes and formulations while also making them available to authorized admins via a keyword search.